Insurance can be pricey, and trying to figure out all of the healthcare options available to you can be exhausting and frustrating.

 - mental health services

 Visit www.medicare.gov for a complete list of covered services under Part B. There is typically a premium for this section of Medicare coverage, based on your income.

 Part C is not actually a separate medical benefit.
 It’s a provision that allows approved private insurance companies to provide insurance plans to people who are enrolled in Parts A and B. Part C plans are also known as Medicare Advantage plans.

 These cover all the benefits and services that parts A and B cover.
 They also usually offer extra benefits, such as prescription drug coverage and some extra services.
 Medicare Advantage plans usually cost extra and payments or premiums are deducted from your social security check.

 This part of Medicare covers prescription drugs.
 The cost or premium for this plan depends on your income, and your copayments and deductible depend on the type of medications you need.

 While Medicare Parts A and B provide coverage for many services, not every medical situation is covered.
-Long-term care is not considered part of Medicare.
+For example, long-term care is not considered part of Medicare.
 If you need long-term care, you can find coverage under Part C (Medicare Advantage plans) or Medigap plans, which are supplemental health policies.

-You can also speak directly with your doctor, search the Medicare Coverage Database online at www.cms.gov/medicare-coverage-database/, or contact the Medicare service center at 1-800-MEDICARE (1-800-633-4227).
+If you’re concerned about whether your desired service is covered by Medicare, you can speak ask your doctor, search the Medicare Coverage Database online at www.cms.gov/medicare-coverage-database/, or contact Medicare at 1-800-MEDICARE (1-800-633-4227).